kabirsachdev7/cse15l-lab-reports/lab5.md

 ```

- No output, but the modification time of "filecentury.txt" has been set to January 1, 2023 at 12:30 PM
+This command will set the modification time of "century.txt" to January 1, 2023, at 12:30 PM.

 **Example 2: Set the access time of a directory named "written_2" to August 7, 1997 at 2:30 AM**